Australian no.1 patiently sees off passionate Italian in tiebreak thriller

 Alex De Minaur fought back from dropping the opening set to capture the Eastbourne title with a controlled 4–6 6–4 7–6(5) tense triumph over gallant Italian Lorenzo Sonego.

 But he made amends in the 10th game to seal the opening set, the first set that De Minaur had dropped all week.

-With two such aggressive players, both seeded at Devonshire Park and at next week’s Wimbledon Championships, slugging it out in a battle of attrition it was De Minaur who started to force his opponent into uncharacteristic unforced errors.
+With two such aggressive players, both seeded at Devonshire Park and at next week’s Wimbledon Championships, slugging it out in a battle of attrition, it was De Minaur who forced his opponent into uncharacteristic unforced errors.

 The Australian no.1 turned the screw just enough to edge the second set, but the pair were involved in a delightful